feathersjs/feathers/docs/guides/basics/authentication.md

 ## Registering a user

-Although the frontend we will create [JavaScript Frontend chapter](../frontend/javascript.md) will allow to register new users, let's have a quick look at how the REST API can be used directly to register a new user.
+For the frontend, we will create a [JavaScript Frontend chapter](../frontend/javascript.md) will allow us to register new users.
+Let's have a quick look at how the REST API can be used directly to register a new user.
 We can do this by sending a POST request to `http://localhost:3030/users` with JSON data like this as the body:

 ```js
 // POST /users